raub/gsom_console/README.md

 ## GsomConsolePanel

-The default UI console panel, available as a descendant of `Control` node.
+The default UI console panel (like Half-Life 1 Steam), available as a descendant of `Control` node.

 **Properties**